medizininformatik-initiative/fts-next/docs/configuration/http-client.md

 The value is applied at agent startup, before any request flows through the pool.
 Changing it requires an agent restart.

+### Redirect following

+Whether redirects are followed is **not** an agent-wide setting; it is configured per upstream connection via [`HttpClientConfig.redirects`](../types/HttpClientConfig).
+See that page for the behaviour and the silent-empty-transfer guarantee.

 ## References

 * [ISO-8601 `Duration` syntax](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence))